RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Question # 20.
 A. When Brittney reviews the recovery time objective (RTO) data, she needs to ensure that the organization can recover from an outage in less than 30 minutes based on the maximum tolerable downtime (MTD) of 30 minutes.

 Question # 21.
-A. A content delivery network (CDN) run by a major provider can handle large-s cale DDoS attacks more easily than any of the other solutions.
+A. A content delivery network (CDN) run by a major provider can handle large-scale DDoS attacks more easily than any of the other solutions.
 Using DDoS mitigation techniques via an ISP is the next most useful capability, followed by both increases in bandwidth and increases in the number of servers in the web application cluster.

 Question # 22.
 A. A denial- of- service (DoS) attack is designed to overwhelm a system until it is unable to process legitimate requests.
 The purpose of this attack is to deny legitimate users access to the system, which is a violation of the principle of availability.